dlnichols/hMedia/README.md

 ======
 A personal project to explore the intricacies of a MEAN stack.
-This project aims to implement a small media server with the usual browse/play features, and additional features such as long term archival, and on-the-fly transcoding.
+This project aims to implement a small media server with the usual browse/play features, and additional features such as long term archival and on-the-fly transcoding.

 Stack
 ======